Shakespeare and Company.

 I leave, but I know that I will return again someday.

-Once again, I slowly ascend those stairs, and this time I will sit upon the chairs.
+And once again, I slowly ascend those stairs, and this time I will sit upon the chairs.

 I will breathe deeply in that creative space.